yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 It can then run a background task to delete all rows corresponding to that table from RocksDB.

-If the table being dropped has colocated=false, then it should go through the current drop table process and delete the tablets.
+If the table being dropped has `colocated=false`, then it should go through the current drop table process and delete the tablets.

 #### Drop Database
 This should delete the database from sys catalog and also remove the tablets created.